ahoy-jon/testCaprese/README.md

 ### captureAwareFuncs
 In [captureAwareFuncs](./captureAwareFuncs.scala):
-It show how to manipulate, with capture checking functions like:
+It show how to manipulate functions like:
 ```scala
 val f1: Context ?-> A -> B
 val f2: A -> Context ?-> B
 ```
-And show some interesting results, how safely we can write:
+And show some interesting results.
+For example, it's safe to write:
 ```scala
 def f(a: A): B